ryusukemomota/cheating_detector/README.md

 # cheating_detector

 ## Motivations
-Students may feel cheating in exams is a quick solution, but it surely ruins their self-esteem and causes distrust among teachers os well as colleagues, compromising learning atmosphere.
+Students may feel cheating in exams is a quick solution, but it surely ruins their self-esteem and causes distrust among teachers as well as colleagues, compromising learning atmosphere.
 Surveillance by an intelligent machine eye can be a great preventative measure.
 This AI detects suspicious eye movements in the exam.

 ![cheating_detector](https://user-images.githubusercontent.com/7350397/152345617-904af23c-4945-42f3-b38b-bb59f1b34b5b.jpg)